Sciatica Treatment

 Sciatica: Causes

 Sciatica occurs when the sciatic nerve or the nerve roots exiting the spinal canal are pinched, irritated, or compressed.
 This is a painful condition caused by the compression of the sciatic nerve and its roots, and it can be caused by numerous underlying conditions, such as age-related wear and tear of the spinal structures, disc herniation, infections, tumors, and injuries.
-Identifying the root cause of sciatica is an essential component of sciatica treatment in Long Island.
+Identifying the root cause of sciatica is an essential component of sciatica treatment on Long Island.

 Sciatica: Treatments